The chromatic number of the plane with an interval of forbidden distances is at least 7: Preliminaries

 \begin{defin} The number $|C(x)|$, i.e. the number of colors that occur in an arbitrarily small neighborhood of $x$, will be called the \textbf{chromaticity} of point $x$.
 Points of chromaticity 3 will also be called trichromatic, and points of chromaticity 2 will be called bichromatic. \end{defin}

 Because of the mentioned above, we can assume that in any coloring of interest, the set of trichromatic points is discrete, and the set of bichromatic points is a union of segments.

 The following lemma has been proved in various ways in \cite{brown1994colorings,currie2015chromatic,warsaw}.
-A short proof that does not depend on the choice of norm can be derived from Proposition \ref{prop_discrete} and Observation \ref{obs_1connected}.
+A short proof that does not depend on the choice of norm can be derived from Proposition \ref{prop_discrete} and Observation~\ref{obs_1connected}.

-\begin{lemma} A proper coloring of the plane in an arbitrary number of colors with a forbidden interval of positive length contains a point of chromaticity of at least 3. \end{lemma}
+\begin{lemma} A proper coloring of the plane in an arbitrary number of colors with a forbidden interval of positive length contains a point of chromaticity of at least 3.
+We can find such a point in a circle of unit radius centered at a given point $x$. \end{lemma}

 \begin{proof} Indeed, if we proceed to the discrete version of coloring with 1-connected sets and a parameter $h>0$, then any point $x$ is contained in a monochromatic set bordered by sets of two other colors.
-Hence, in the discrete coloring the interior of a circle of radius $1$ contains a trichromatic point.
-Considering the sequence of discrete colorings at $h \to 0$, we see that this circle contains some limit point, which will be (at least) a trichromatic point in the original coloring. \end{proof}
+Observe that the boundary of a monochromatic region lies entirely inside $T_1(x)$.
+Hence, in the discrete coloring the unit disc centered at $x$ contains a trichromatic point.
+Considering the sequence of discrete colorings as $h \to 0$, we see that this circle contains some limit point, which will be (at least) a trichromatic point in the original coloring. \end{proof}

-A stronger statement was proved in the case of Euclidean norm \cite{slice3}.
+A similar statement was proved for the arbitrary dimension in the case of Euclidean norm~\cite{slice3}.

 \begin{lemma} A proper coloring of $\mathbb{R}^n$ with $\mathcal{D}=\{1\}$ contains a point of chromaticity at least $n+1$, and there is at least one such point in every regular $(n+1)$-simplex with the side length $a = \sqrt{2n(n+1)}$. \end{lemma}